 The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses do not exceed 0.72% of the average daily net assets for the Institutional Class shares of the Fund.
 This agreement is in effect until October 30, 2020.
 The Fund’s advisor is permitted to seek reimbursement from the Fund of fees waived for a period of three years from the date of the waiver or payment to the extent it does exceed the expenses limits.

 David Jackson, CFA

 Mr. Jackson began his career with Penn Capital in 2008.
-Mr. Jackson currently serves as the portfolio manager for Penn Capital’s Senior Floating Rate Loan strategy and co-portfolio manager for the firm’s Opportunistic High Yield strategy.
+Mr. Jackson serves as a Portfolio Manager for Penn Capital’s Defensive Floating Rate Income strategy and as a Co-Portfolio Manager for the firm’s Opportunistic High Yield strategy.
 Prior to joining Penn Capital, Mr. Jackson was an Associate Director with the Financial Institutions Group at Fitch Ratings in New York City, where he assisted with rating coverage of the specialty finance sector.
 He also gained experience working for the Federal Reserve Bank of Philadelphia on the bank supervision and regulation team.
 He received a BS in Finance from Rutgers University School of Business.

-He and his wife, Marcia Hocker, are the founders of the Ethel Mae Hocker Foundation.
-The Ethel Mae Hocker Foundation provides educational opportunities to less fortunate, deserving Greater Philadelphia-area elementary and high school students.
-Mr. Hocker received both his BS in accounting and MBA in finance from the Kogod School of Business at American University.
+He and his wife, Marcia Hocker, are the founders of the Ethel Mae Hocker Foundation which provides scholarship opportunities to less fortunate, deserving Greater Philadelphia-area elementary and high school students who have demonstrated leadership abilities, academic success, commitment to the community, and need financial support.
+Mr. Hocker received both his BS in Accounting and an MBA in Finance from the Kogod School of Business at American University.